UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

   - ∘∗ f : (B →∗ C) → (A →∗ C)
 ```

-is an equivalence for any pointed type `C` is an equivalence.
+is an equivalence for any pointed type `C`, is an equivalence.

 ```agda
 module _